uralys/maperial.js/README.md

-# What is Maperial ?
+# Maperial : a new way to create maps

-As of today Maperial is a free javascript API to create maps for your web applications.
+Maperial is a free javascript API to create maps for your web applications.

 For now we stick on enhancing this API and hope to see a community